ibeltagy/pl-semantics/README.md

 The script bin/weka.sh can be called like this:

-   ~/mln-semantics$ cat ACTUAL | bin/weka.sh COMMAND GoldStandardFile NumberOfParses
+   ~/mln-semantics$ cat ACTUAL | bin/weka.sh COMMAND GoldStandardFile NumberOfColumns

 where